braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 ## Integration

-This section provides information about the two methods through which clients can integrate with Braze:
+This section provides information about the two methods you can integrate with Braze:

 ### Method 1
 In this method, you have to perform the following tasks: